 DOE in medical terms stands for Dyspnea on Exertion.
 It refers to shortness of breath that occurs during physical activity and improves with rest.
 DOE is a common symptom evaluated in clinical and hospital settings and can be linked to heart, lung, or overall fitness conditions.

-If you’ve seen “DOE” in medical records, heard it during a doctor’s visit, or noticed it listed as a symptom, understanding what it means can help you better follow diagnoses, test results, and treatment plans.
+If you’ve come across the term “DOE” in medical notes, during a doctor’s appointment, or in a test report, it can be confusing at first.
+Understanding what it means can help you make better sense of diagnoses, symptoms, and treatment plans.

-In this article, we’ll explain what DOE means, why doctors use it, common causes, real-world examples, and how it differs from similar medical terms.
+In this article, we will break down what DOE means, why it is used by healthcare professionals, its common causes, real-life examples, and how it is different from other related medical terms.

 Origin and Medical Meaning of DOE